mattb19/Fit-Fam/tests/(BB) Profile View.md

 - User is redirected to ProfileEdit page
 - Option1:
 - Input Nickname and aboutMe
+    - Issue: The user inputs are not sanitized
 - select the save button
 - Option2:
 - Select the cancel button